Skip to content

 • rng: Random number generator.

-• strict: If true, strictly enforces weight bounds.
+• strict: Whether to strictly enforce weight bounds.

 Constructors